VEON publishes 1Q23 trading update

 Strong start to the year as revenue growth accelerates

-Amsterdam, 4 May 2023 07:00 CEST – VEON Ltd. (NASDAQ: VEON, Euronext Amsterdam: VEON), a global digital operator that provides converged connectivity and online services, announces selected financial and operating results for the first quarter ended 31 March 2023, excluding the results of the Russian operations, as they are classified as ‘held for sale’ and ‘discontinued operations’ as of 24 November 2022.
+Amsterdam, 4 May 2023 07:00 CEST – VEON Ltd. VEONVEON)), a global digital operator that provides converged connectivity and online services, announces selected financial and operating results for the first quarter ended 31 March 2023, excluding the results of the Russian operations, as they are classified as ‘held for sale' and ‘discontinued operations' as of 24 November 2022.

 In 1Q23, VEON's local currency growth continued to accelerate, with total revenues reaching USD 884 million – a decline of 8.7% YoY in reported currency, while local currency performance rose by 15.3% YoY.
 Service revenues were USD 852 million, -7.9% YoY in reported currency (+15.9% in local currency), and EBITDA was USD 385 million, -13.5% YoY in reported currency (+11.2% YoY in local currency).
 1Q23 capex of USD 90 million was 49.0% lower YoY, with capex intensity at 20.3%.
 Total cash and cash equivalents as of 31 March 2023 were USD 3.0 billion, with USD 2.5 billion held at the headquarters ("HQ") level.